 There’s a lot going on with the 5700 and its XT variant, especially in 2021 as price and stock issues plague the GPU market.
 You may not be able to buy one, but AMD’s recent Big Navi cards provide a suitable replacement.

 The crux of this comparison was always going to be down to performance.
-The raw power of these two cards is their biggest differentiating factor, so the question is, is it worth spending an extra $50 for the added capabilities of the 5700 XT?
+The raw power of these two cards is their biggest differentiating factor, so the question is, should you spend extra money for the added capabilities of the 5700 XT?